 Project promoters implement projects and they report on the implementation to the Programme Operators.
 The Programme Operator subsequently reports to the National Focal Point and the FMO via the Annual Programme Report.
 The PO is responsible for monitoring the overall implementation of all projects within the programme portfolio.
-The NFP is responsible for monitoring progress and quality of programme implementation.
+The NFP is responsible for ensuring monitoring is carried out in all programmes countrywide.

 Several standard tools should be used by the Programme Operator/National Focal Point for carrying out monitoring.
-Some key tools are outlined in the following section.
+Some key tools are outlined in the following section below.
 While the main tools cited here are typical monitoring methods, we encourage frequent and regular flow of information between project promoters and Programme Operators.
-This is even more important when projects are undergoing difficulties in implementation and require more frequent checks (monitoring).
+This is even more important when projects are undergoing difficulties in implementation, and require more frequent checks (monitoring).
 Telephone calls can be an excellent tool for remaining in closer contact, especially if coupled with additional reporting (with shorter, more pointed reports on the critical issues).
 This type of monitoring helps resolve bottlenecks in a timely manner, either by the PO or the NFP.